Log Splitter Troubleshooting (Start Here)

 • Symptom: wont start, starts then dies, slow ram, weak splitting, leaks, etc.

-• How long it sat, and whether fuel was left in it
+• Storage history: how long it sat, and whether fuel was left in it

 Comments